mdfnam/QnA/MSA Vs. CA.md

 # Modern Standard Arabic Vs. Classical Arabic

-- Arabic has both a preserved, formal side and a dynamic, changing side, reflecting the rich diversity in the Arab world's language and culture.
-Classical Arabic itself has not undergone significant linguistic changes.
-However, Classical Arabic has remained largely preserved in its written form for religious and literary purposes.
-This preservation is due to its significance in religious and literary contexts, where precise interpretation and understanding are crucial.
-As a result, changes to Classical Arabic have remained largely consistent over the centuries.
+## Modern Standard Arabic - Evolved
-- On the other hand, Modern Standard Arabic, have evolved over time, has undergone significant changes due to the evolution of language.
-As societies and communication methods have evolved, Modern Standard Arabic has adapted to incorporate new vocabulary, expressions.
+- Modern Standard Arabic has evolved over time, undergoing significant changes due to the evolution of language to meet the changing linguistic needs of the Arab world.
+It has developed from Classical Arabic and incorporates some simplifications in grammar and vocabulary as societies and communication methods have evolved.
+Therefore, it includes vocabulary and expressions relevant to contemporary society, technology, and various fields.

-## Evolution of Language
+- Now, we will study the evolution of language to better understand the changes that occur in today's contemporary Arabic, comparing it to language of the ancient arabs.
+This exploration is crucial as Modern Standard Arabic, though beneficial for understanding contemporary usage, may not be the most suitable for those aiming to study the Quran

-### Three points
+### Evolution of Language
 Over the course of time, languages undergo an evolutionary process, resulting in their classification into two distinct forms: Ancient and Modern variations; these two forms differ in several aspects.
 Below, we will explore three points related to the evolution of any language.
 - Simplification of Words
 - Emergence of New Words